From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Modules and Components

 \subsection{Human tracking}

 To autonomously carry out the handover instruction, we detect and track the person in the kitchen from the RGB-D camera stream (torso camera).
 Our approach involves five steps: (1) detecting humans, (2) tracking them, (3) estimating their 2D position in the RGB image, (4) computing the 3D coordinates using depth, and (5) determining if the persons are attentive (i.e., are looking at the robot) by checking their head pose.
-The closest attentive individual is selected as the handover target and their pose is broadcasted on the ROS \texttt{tf} tree.
+The closest attentive individual is selected as the handover target and their pose is broadcasted on the ROS \smalltt{tf} tree.

-Human detection and pose estimation were performed using YOLOv3 ~\cite{redmon2018yolov3} for bounding box detection and ViTPose ~\cite{xu2022vitpose} for human pose estimation, implemented through the MMDetection ~\cite{mmdetection} and MMPose ~\cite{mmpose2020} libraries.
+Human detection and pose estimation were performed using YOLOv3~\cite{redmon2018yolov3} for bounding box detection and ViTPose~\cite{xu2022vitpose} for human pose estimation, following the standard MMDetection~\cite{mmdetection} and MMPose~\cite{mmpose2020} pipeline.
 For tracking, we utilized the IoU-based tracker from MMPose with a threshold of $0.3$, running at $10$ fps.
 We filtered detections based on bounding box size to mitigate latency issues in pose estimation.

-We used 6DRepNet ~\cite{9897219} to estimate the head's 6D pose as a reliable proxy for gaze direction, given its robustness under challenging conditions compared to gaze estimation methods that depend on high-resolution images and good lighting around the eyes.
+We used 6DRepNet ~\cite{9897219} to estimate the head's 6D pose as a proxy for gaze direction, given its robustness under challenging conditions compared to gaze estimation methods that depend on high-resolution eye images and favorable lighting conditions.
 Since the model is designed for front-facing heads, we applied it only when a rough heuristic indicated that the person was facing the camera.
 This was determined by the pixel difference between the detected left-ear and right-ear keypoints (greater than a threshold of $30$ pixels).